smartmike/a11y-toggle/README.md

 # A11y Toggle

-A tiny script to build accessible content toggles.
+A tiny script (less than 0.3Kb gzipped) to build accessible content toggles.

 ## Install